OWASP/secure-coding-practices-quick-reference-guide/_draft/en/us/02-checklist/05-checklist.markdown

 - [ ]   Conduct all input validation on a trusted system (server side not client side)

-- [ ]   Identify all data sources and classify them into trusted and untrusted.
+- [ ]   Identify all data sources and classify them into trusted and untrusted

-- [ ]   Validate all data from untrusted sources (databases, file streams, etc.)
+- [ ]   Validate all data from untrusted sources (databases, file streams, etc)

 - [ ]   Use a centralized input validation routine for the whole application